 Patients will receive the diet prescribed by their physician.
 Please notify the nurse of any special dietary needs — dietary staff members are available to discuss food and nutritional concerns.

 Guest trays are available at a reasonable cost.
 Dietary personnel request that you notify the nursing staff at least 2 hours prior to the meal you wish to order.
 A children's menu is also available upon request.

-In addition to the Gift Shop’s various snacks, there are various vending machines located throughout our facility (some machines also accept major credit cards and contactless payments like Apple Pay):
+In addition to the Gift Shop’s various snacks, there are beverage and snack vending machines located throughout our facility (some machines also accept major credit cards and contactless payments like Apple Pay):